-BL-8040 is also being investigated as a consolidation treatment together with cytarabine (the current standard of care) for AML patients who have responded to standard induction treatment and are in complete remission.
-In this regard, BioLineRx is currently running a significant Phase 2b trial in Germany, in collaboration with the German Study Alliance Leukemia Group.
+BioLineRx is currently investigating BL-8040 as a consolidation treatment together with cytarabine (the current standard of care) for AML patients who have responded to standard induction treatment and are in complete remission and, in this regard, are running a significant Phase 2b trial in Germany, in collaboration with the German Study Alliance Leukemia Group.
 The Phase 2b trial is a double-blind, placebo-controlled, randomized, multi-center study aimed at assessing the efficacy of BL-8040 in addition to standard consolidation therapy in AML patients.
 Up to 194 patients will be enrolled in the trial.
 The primary endpoint of the study is to compare the relapse-free survival (RFS) time in AML subjects in their first remission during a minimum follow-up time of 18 months after randomization.
 BioLineRx continues to discuss with its collaboration partners the potential conduct of an interim analysis on this study based on various factors, including the occurrence of a minimum number of reported relapse events and/or exposure to provide a reasonable statistical powering for the analysis.
-The Company’s current best estimate for the timing of such potential interim analysis is mid-2019, with top-line results expected in 2019.
+The Company’s current best estimate for the timing of such potential interim analysis is mid-2019, with top-line results expected in 2020.

 In March 2015, BioLineRx reported successful top-line safety and efficacy results from a Phase 1 safety and efficacy trial for the use of BL-8040 as a novel stem-cell mobilization treatment for allogeneic bone marrow transplantation at Hadassah Medical Center in Jerusalem.